 Animals raised for meat, dairy, and eggs are fed soy, oats, alfalfa, and corn, among other foods.
 Feed crops are usually not grown locally.
 Even “grass-fed” cows are often fed imported grain some portion of the year.
 Grain that could be going directly to people is shipped for hundreds, sometimes thousands of miles to feed “local” chickens, turkeys, pigs, goats, and cows (See Future Food Production and Consumption in California Under Alternative Scenarios).
 This is in addition to the water and land wasted growing those grains, water the animals drink, the fossil fuel squandered on the slaughtering process, refrigeration energy costs, etc. The energy used for production of local animal products is enormous compared to the low carbon footprint of plant food.

 It is impossible to allocate sufficient land to pasture-raise animals and feed the billions of people on the planet meat, dairy, and eggs.
 At current consumption levels, to feed all 7 billion people animal products, we have to cram farmed animals into tiny spaces and stack them on top of each other.
-Fifty-five billion land animals are raised and slaughtered each year worldwide.
+Seventy billion land animals are raised and slaughtered each year worldwide.
 They already occupy 80 percent of the Earth’s total usable arable land (See Livestock’s Long Shadow: Environmental Issues and Options).
 How much more can we spare?

 Imagine a modern egg operation with thousands of hens crowded in a windowless warehouse occupying about an acre of land.
 Now imagine how much land would be needed to let all those hens have the room they need and deserve.
 How many acres would that take?
 We simply don’t have the space.

 Loss of biodiversity and habitat destruction is already a considerable concern when it comes to animal agriculture.
-Globally, livestock production is one of the leading causal factors in the loss of biodiversity and a key factor in loss of species.
-Within certain regions in the U.S., livestock grazing is the number one cause of species being federally listed as threatened or endangered (See Livestock’s Long Shadow: Environmental Issues and Options).
+Globally, animal agriculture is one of the leading causal factors in the loss of biodiversity and a key factor in loss of species.
+Within certain regions in the U.S., grazing is the number one cause of species being federally listed as threatened or endangered (See Livestock’s Long Shadow: Environmental Issues and Options).
 Shifting to a diet with local animal products has the potential to increase the damage to biodiversity as more community’s open spaces would be required for free-ranging animals (See “Green” Eggs and Ham?
 The Myth of Sustainable Meat and the Danger of the Local by Vasile Stanescu).